JONSASSE/432-2018/slides/class04/README.md

     - In linear regression, the regression coefficient of the product term reflects interaction as departure from additivity.
     - However, in logistic regression, the product term's coefficient reflects interaction as departure from multiplicativity.
     - There's a series of [papers by Mirjam Knol and others](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3115067/) on estimating measures of interaction on an additive scale in the context of logistic regression, which is appealing from a population health perspective.

-4. **Dr. Love plans to write**
-    - something about why we use 1/0 for indicator variables (like 1 = female, 0 = male) rather than 1/2 (1 = male, 2 = female) and what the impact of doing things the other way would be, practically.
-    - something about whether it matters what order you enter predictors into a regression model (or, more accurately, *when* it matters.

-Other suggestions or questions? - please email `431-help at case dot edu`

 ## Announcements After Class 04